European T20 Premier League

-The European T20 Premier League (ETPL) is an upcoming professional twenty20 cricket league in Europe.
-It will be organised by Cricket Scotland, Cricket Ireland, and Royal Dutch Cricket Association, and will be played during summer each year from 2026.
-The League will comprise six teams across Scotland, Ireland, Northern Ireland (Note: Northern Ireland doesn't have a cricket association, but at least one team is likely to be from Belfast.), and the Netherlands.
+The European T20 Premier League (ETPL) is a franchise Twenty20 cricket league in Europe.
+It comprises six franchise teams, representing major cities in Ireland, Northern Ireland, Netherlands, and Scotland.
+The ICC-sanctioned league was co-founded by Indian actor and sports entrepreneur Abhishek Bachchan and three other Indian investors, in a strategic partnership with Cricket Scotland, Cricket Ireland, and Royal Dutch Cricket Association.

 History

 Euro T20 Slam

-In March 2019, Cricket Scotland, Cricket Ireland and the Royal Dutch Cricket Association officially announced a sanctioned cross-border European Twenty20 professional franchise tournament, the Euro T20 Slam, originally for six teams and for which an initial player draft was held.
-The organiser, which was also responsible for the Canadian Global T20 tournament, announced a number of postponements in the following years, but a combination of organisational issues and the COVID-19 pandemic effectively rendered the tournament abandoned without holding one season.
+In March 2019, Cricket Scotland, Cricket Ireland and the Royal Dutch Cricket Association officially announced a sanctioned cross-border European Twenty20 professional franchise tournament, the Euro T20 Slam, originally for six teams.
+The initial player draft was held.
+The organiser, which was also responsible for the Canadian Global T20 tournament, announced a number of postponements as a combination of organisational issues and the COVID-19 pandemic effectively rendered the tournament abandoned.

 European T20 Premier League

-In January 2025 it was confirmed that a broadly similar venture, again with the same three boards and privately funded, but organised by a committee to be put together by the three national boards themselves, and with six initial teams, had received International Cricket Council sanction to begin play in July 2025, effectively replacing the defunct Euro T20 Slam branding with a new European T20 Premier League.
-Scheduled for July and early August 2025, the event avoids most of the southern hemisphere and Caribbean franchise tournaments, including the Indian Premier League.
-Bollywood entertainer Abhishek Bachchan was announced as part owner of the league at the same time as its sanctioning.
-The tournament has been postponed again to 2026.
+In January 2025, it was confirmed that a broadly similar venture with the same boards and six initial teams, had received the International Cricket Council's sanction to begin play in July 2025, effectively rebranding the T20 Slam as European T20 Premier League.
+The event avoids most of the southern hemisphere and Caribbean franchise tournaments, including the Indian Premier League.
+Bollywood entertainer Abhishek Bachchan was announced as part owner of the league, at the same time as its sanctioning.
+In June 2025, the European T20 Premier League was postponed from its planned July–August 2025, The tournament had originally been scheduled to take place from 15 July to 3 August 2025, but the franchise ownership process was not completed in time.
+Potential investors were reportedly focused on opportunities to acquire stakes in teams in The Hundred.

+In August 2025, the ETPL appointed Oakvale Capital as its exclusive investment banker to raise capital for the competition.
+The league remained backed by Cricket Ireland, Cricket Scotland and the Royal Dutch Cricket Association, with Abhishek Bachchan among its investors.

+In January 2026 ETPL announced its first three franchise ownership groups.
+Former Australia captain Steve Waugh became part of the ownership group behind the Amsterdam franchise while former New Zealand internationals Nathan McCullum and Kyle Mills were involved with the Edinburgh franchise Glenn Maxwell was also announced as a co-owner of the Belfast franchise Later, Chris Gayle joined the Glasgow franchise while Faf du Plessis, Jonty Rhodes and Heinrich Klaasen became co-owners of Rotterdam Dockers.
+In May 2026, Rahul Dravid was announced as owner of the Dublin Guardians, completing the league's six-team structure.

+The inaugural season will be played from 26 August to 20 September 2026.